Off-price

 Off-price is a trading format based on discount pricing.
 Off-price retailers are independent of manufacturers and buy large volumes of branded goods directly from them.
 The off-price retail model relies on the purchase of over-produced, or excess, branded goods at a lower price, thus being able to sell to consumers at a discount compared to other stores which purchased an initial run.
-Among the largest retailers of this type are TJX Companies and Ross Stores.
+Among the largest retailers of this type are TJX and Ross Stores.
 The model is more common in countries that import fashion-oriented or household goods, as the discount role in producer countries is usually filled by factory outlets or small-scale open-air marketplaces.

 Characteristic features

 The term applies to fashion retail.
-Off-price is different from other special pricing formats (such as Outlet Store and Discount Store) in that one store might contain a great deal of products, price rates and trademarks.
+Off-price is different from other special pricing formats (such as outlet store and discount store) in that one store might contain a great deal of products, price rates and trademarks.
 The range of goods is usually measured in millions of product items, whereas the quantity of brands represented is measured in thousands.
 The discount amount is 60-65% on average, reaching up to 90% of the initial price of similar products in brand stores of their respective trademarks and multi-brand boutiques.